ozone-his/ozone-docs/docs/devs/e2e-tests.md

 - **Setup**: Omitted here.
 All aspects of the setup have been performed in the `beforeEach()` method.
 - **Replay**: Navigation to the lab order form, add a lab test, and save the form.
-- **Verification**: Navigation to the SENAITE HIS component and search for the client by name.
+- **Verification**: Navigation to the SENAITE HIS app and search for the client by name.
 Verify that the client's name is visible in the clients list.

 **Cleanup**: The post-test cleanup consists of deleting the test patient and closing the browser page.